lchandelier/korat/README.md

 It uses Gulp and Sass.

-You can choose between 2 versions:
-With sprites or with icon font management

 The gulpfile tasks allow you to:

 - Compress and concatenate SCSS
 - Compress and concatenate JS
 - Generate sourcemaps for each CSS/JS files
-- Optimize images
+- Optimize images and create Webp format
-- Create an icon font based on SVG files
+- Create an SVG sprite usable inline
-- Create multiple sprites with SVG and PNG fallback
 - Include HTML parts (like header/footer...)
 - Add [Fabricator](http://fbrctr.github.io/) in order to create styleguide
 - Reload your browser at each code update